opencv/opencv/modules/gpu/doc/object_detection.rst

 gpu::CascadeClassifier_GPU::empty
 -------------------------------------
-.. cpp:function:: bool gpu::CascadeClassifier_GPU::empty() const
+.. ocv:function:: bool gpu::CascadeClassifier_GPU::empty() const

     Checks whether the classifier is loaded or not.